Enjoy holiday walks with your dog in the Barrington Coast with this inspiring guide to where you can take your furry best friend.

 - You are responsible for the collection and removal of your dog's poo.
 Make sure you carry adequate disposal bags in case the dispensers are empty and place the used bags in the correct garbage bins.
 (And no, there’s no one to collect the neatly tied poo bag you may decide to leave on a beach, pathway or kerb.
 Just find a bin.)

-And finally, it seems obvious but if your dog does not respond to your voice commands then you really should not have them off leash.
+And finally, it seems obvious but if your dog does not respond to your voice commands then you really should not have them off leash at all.
 Safer for them, safer for others.

 Off leash parks